Local Conflict Coloring: Introduction

 We define the general \emph{conflict coloring} task, which can be instantiated so as to correspond to any given LCL task.
 Roughly, conflict coloring is defined by a list of candidate colors given to each node (in the same spirit as list-coloring), and a list of conflicts between colors associated to each edge (following a convention used, e.g., when formulating unique games, CSP-s with binary conflict relations, etc.).
 For edge $\{u,v\}$, a conflict is a pair of the form $(c_u,c_v)$, indicating that a coloring where $u$ has color $c_u$ and $v$ has color $c_v$ is illegal.
 Intuitively, given a LCL, the corresponding instance of conflict coloring is obtained by giving the list of all good balls centered at $u$ to every node $u$, and two balls given to adjacent nodes are in conflict whenever they are not consistent.
 Every LCL task is therefore a possible instantiation of conflict coloring (a given LCL task may have more than one conflict coloring representation).
 Note however that the power of conflict coloring extends beyond such a formulation of LCL tasks: depending on the instance, two colors in conflict along an edge $e$ do not, in general, need to be in conflict along another edge~$e'\neq e$.

-Let $l$ be the minimum size of the lists given to the nodes, and let $d$ be the maximum, taken over all possible edges $e$ and colors $c$, of the number of colors conflicting with color $c$ on edge $e$.
+We will speak of a conflict coloring with lists of length $l$ and conflict degree $d$, or more compactly of $(l,d)$-conflict-coloring, when all color lists given to the nodes are of length at least $l$, and for every edge $e$ and color $c$, the number of colors conflicting with color $c$ on edge $e$ does not exceed $d$.
 Intuitively, the larger the value of $l$, the easier the problem is, as every node has a choice among a large number of outputs.
 Conversely, the larger $d$ is, the harder the problem becomes as some nodes have to deal with many conflicts with at least one of their neighbors.

 \paragraph{Distributed algorithm.}

 Our main result is the design of a generic distributed algorithm which solves the conflict coloring task whenever $l/d>\Delta$ in graphs with maximum degree~$\Delta$.
 In the classical \LOCAL model for distributed network computing, our algorithm performs in $\Otilde(\sqrt{\Delta})+\log^*n$ rounds in $n$-node graphs, where the $\Otilde$ notation disregards polylogarithmic factors in $\Delta$.